PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Admin user will have `View as Admin` option available using which he/she can see the tasks of all users across the application.
 - This function is available in all tabs.
 - Drodpown shows all active and Blocked users.
-- For tabs other than the Recurring tab, the system will only show tasks where the selected users are available in the RACI roles of a task.
+- For tabs other than the Recurring tab, the system will only show tasks where the selected users are available in the RAI roles of a task.
 - For Recurring tab,
   - Recurring tasks have roles instead of users.
-So the system will show only those triggers where the selected user has any role in the family and that role is selected in the RACI of the trigger.
+So the system will show only those triggers where the selected user has any role in the family and that role is selected in the RAI of the trigger.
 - Not applicable for the `Multi-Step Templates` tab.
 - When user select another user in `View as`
   - It won't show any `New` or `Reopen` tag.